This post contains affiliate links.

-With so much happening in England’s bustling capital of London, you’d almost forget the many cities and villages that lie beyond it that making for great day trips.
+With so much happening in England’s bustling capital, you’d almost forget the many cities and villages that lie beyond it that makes for great day trips from London.
 However, England is so much more than the sprawling metropolis of old London town – and with such convenient and easy transport links, there are endless options for getting out of the city.

 With so many options it can be hard to narrow down.
 To help you out, here are 5 of our favorite day trips from London, each offering a different perspective on English life:

 Day Trip #1 // Down at the Seaside in Brighton

 Time from London: 1.5 hours (car), 1 hour (train)

 You may know Brighton as a quintessential English seaside destination, but it is actually so much more.
 For starters, it is probably the only English city to give London a run for its money in the ‘cool’ stakes, with an endless selection of hipster coffee shops, quirky bars, and alternative clothing stores.